giorgiodaneri/EUMaster4HPC-Challenge/README.md

 If you'd like to use the interactive node and compile the program yourself, head over to the [test folder](/conjugate_gradients-main/test/) and choose one of the directiores corresponding to these implementations to run some tests.
 You will find a README in each one, just follow the instructions to compile and execute the code.

+## Compilation with Cmake

+Available for:
+- openMP version.
+- openMP + MPI hybrid version.
+- openACC version.

+For the compilation of the FPGA and CUDA version head over to the [test folder](/conjugate_gradients-main/test/) and follow the instructions there.

+### Configuration Options:

+- `DEBUG_MODE`: Toggle debug mode on or off.
+This option can help with debugging.
+The default setting is `OFF`.
+    - Usage: `-DDEBUG_MODE=ON`

+- `BUILD_MPI`: Enable the building of the MPI version.
+    - Usage: `-DBUILD_MPI=ON`

+- `BUILD_OMP`: Enable the building of the OpenMP version.
+    - Usage: `-DBUILD_OMP=ON`

+- `BUILD_OPENACC`: Enable the building of the OpenACC version.
+    - Usage: `-DBUILD_OPENACC=ON`

+- `BUILD_CUDA`: Enable the building of the CUDA version.
+    - Usage: `-DBUILD_CUDA=ON`

+- `BUILD_SERIAL`: Enable the building of the serial version.
+    - Usage: `-DBUILD_SERIAL=ON`

+### Example Command

+To build the project with debug mode enabled and MPI support, navigate to the project's directory and run the following `cmake` command:

+    cmake -S /path/to/source -B /path/to/build -DDEBUG_MODE=ON -DBUILD_MPI=ON

+Adjust the options as necessary to fit your build requirements.